 After all the Kia had done for me through the years, it got hauled away like it was nothing more than garbage.

-I had never asked the towing company to take away my car, but they did.
+I had never asked the towing company to remove my car, but they did.
 And then they held it for ransom, too.
 Thankfully, my car insurance company paid the exorbitant demands of the towing company.

 The efficiency of my car being taken spooked me.
-I thought it was bad luck to have any vehicle registered in my name.
+I thought having any vehicle registered in my name was bad luck.

-We had a workaround for that.
-The next vehicles were registered in Martina’s name.
+I had a workaround for that.
+I took transit for many years.
 It wasn’t until late 2018 that I again had a vehicle registered in my name.
-By then, Martina and I had been separated long enough that we could get divorced.

-I lost the Kia, and I lost Martina, too.
-Possessions and relationships come and go.
+I lost the Kia.
+Possessions come and go.
 Nothing is permanent.

 Life is a series of greetings and farewells, with everything in between, too.